Why did you choose the broad spectrum of Speculative Fiction as your preferred genre?

 Marketing.
 I hate trying to convince people to buy my books.
 And it's not just because it makes me feel like a used car salesman; the process takes so much time away from writing.

-If you could tell you readers anything you wanted, what would it be?
+If you could tell your readers anything, what would it be?

 What can readers expect from you next?